maaz028/fitness-net/README.md

-In Order to make the application runnable follow the steps.
+In Order to make the application run follow the steps.

 1- clone the repository